 Final decisions may not be reached in the presence of the grieved party, but only after a closed session to discuss the matter privately.
 Normally accepted standards of due process will be followed in the exercise of these procedures.

-SOLICITATION POLICY
+Solicitation Policy

 It is the responsibility of the Development Director to coordinate all fundraising efforts.
 Prior to any fundraising transactions, all persons and organizations that solicit in the name of St. Frances Cabrini School must complete a fundraising project proposal and receive approval in writing from the principal.
 The principal, in communication with the pastor, reserves the right to limit or refuse a proposed solicitation.

 communication

-COMMUNCATION WITH PARENTS

-At the beginning of the school year, an envelope is prepared for each family to be used for mail between the school and the home.
-Around the 1st of the month, the envelope will be sent home with the oldest child.
-Parents should remove and read the contents carefully, sign the envelope, put any necessary replies inside the envelope then return it to the school the next morning by the oldest child.
-A $1.00 fee will be required if the envelope needs to be replaced.
-Most correspondence will be emailed, called, through School Reach, posted on ParentsWeb, or through the school website www.cabrinischool.com.
+Communication with Parents

+Most correspondence will be emailed, called, or texted through Parent Alert, or posted on ParentsWeb or the school website www.cabrinischool.com.
+Every Monday, parents will receive a weekly newsletter via email.
+Since most correspondence is done electronically, it is imperative that parents have a working email address.

 Sometimes printed materials will need to be distributed schoolwide.
 For these instances, the material will be sent home in an official brown envelope with the oldest child and should be returned the following school day.
 There is a $2.00 replacement charge for envelopes that are lost.

-Parents are offered the opportunity to conduct school business through notes, email, and conferences during regular school hours.
+Parents are encouraged to conduct school business through notes, email, and conferences during regular school hours.
 Please allow teachers 24 hours to respond to your communications.
 Some teachers may be on duty and will need extra time to return calls or emails.
 All communication should be respectful.
 Teachers and parents are collaborators in the challenging task of educating today’s youth.

-Student work and test papers requiring parent signatures will be sent home every Wednesday in Kindergarten-8th grade.
+Student work and test papers requiring parent signatures will be sent home every Wednesday in grades K-8.
 Please review these papers with your child and send them back to school on Thursday.
-If test papers aren’t returned the next day, the student will be assigned silent lunch until the papers are returned.
+If test papers aren’t returned the next day, the student will be assigned a silent lunch until the papers are returned.

-CONFIDENTIALITY
+Confidentiality

 Student and family records/information, including finance records, are confidential.
 St. Frances Cabrini School adheres to the Buckley Amendment (Family Education Rights and Privacy Act) regarding privacy of student records.
 Records of students transferring to other schools will only be sent through the U.S. Mail.
 No records will be given to parents to transport to the new school.

+Custody Issues

 It is the responsibility of the parents to share any official custodial information decided through the courts.
 Official custodial agreements will be kept in a confidential file in the office of the principal.
 Procedures for picking up or checking out a student and communication will be based on this legal agreement.
 In the absence of any court document, the school will view each parent as having full legal custody of his/her child.
-CUSTODYStudent papers and work are sent home with the student.
+Student papers and work are sent home with the student.
 It is the responsibility of the parents to share that information.

 For the safety of children, where there are custody issues involving sole custody, car riders must be picked up in the front office instead of through the car line.
 The custodial party will be required to show their identification.